 The most common reason for orchids dying is because of overwatering.
 Orchids that are watered too often develop root rot, which turns leaves yellow with a dying appearance.
 Typically, orchids require watering once per week.

 If you are watering more than once a week this is the reason your orchid is dying.

 Symptoms of overwatering and root rot:

 - Roots turn rotten with an unpleasant smell.

 - Roots eventually die back and turn to a papery texture and white in color.

-Most of the common household species of orchids such as phalaenopsis or ‘moth‘ orchid as shown in the photo are epiphytes which means that they actually grow on other trees rather then in soil in humid forests.
+Most of the common household species of orchids such as phalaenopsis or ‘moth‘ orchids as shown in the photo are epiphytes which means that they actually grow on other trees rather than in soil in humid forests.

 This means that they are used to growing conditions that have excellent drainage with moderate rainfall and high humidity.

-The reason the roots extend out of the potting medium the way the do is because the orchid are actually capable of absorbing water vapor from the surrounding humid air rather then drawing up moisture from the soil.
+The reason the roots extend out of the potting medium the way they do is that the orchids are actually capable of absorbing water vapor from the surrounding humid air rather than drawing up moisture from the soil.

-If the orchid is watered too frequently the the potting medium stays too damp for the orchids roots to tolerate which results in root rot.
+If the orchid is watered too frequently then the potting medium stays too damp for the orchid roots to tolerate which results in root rot.